WakaSync Standalone

 const count = http.getActiveRequestCount();

-For an even simpler pattern, latestOnly uses the request URL as the group key automatically.
-Repeated calls to the same endpoint keep only the most recent:
+For an even simpler pattern, latestOnly uses the request URL as the group key automatically:

 http.get('/api/status', { latestOnly: true });